modest021/Audio-Visual-Deepfake-Survey/README.md

 | **AVH-Align**       | IDForge     | 0.1472 | 0.501 | 0.5005 | 1.000 |
 |                     | AVLips      | 0.8661 | 0.864 | 0.8085 | 0.954 |
 |                     | CMDFD       | 0.8286 | 0.758 | 0.7287 | 0.822 |

+We are looking forward to any valuable questions or suggestions, please feel free to contact us at xuhang@hrbeu.edu.cn